Hananechaouni/InnovativePro/README.md

 ## Structure of the repository

-Our repository consists of a 'doc' directory tat contains the project's documentation.
-Inside it, there are ** two additional directories** :
+Our repository consists of a `doc` directory that contains the project's documentation.
+Inside it, there are **two additional directories** :

-- 'images' : Contains all images related to our software
+- `image` : Contains all images related to our software
-- 'models' : Contains the models of our software
+- `models` : Contains the models of our software

-We also have a 'src' directory which will contain all the files related to the software's implementation.
+We also have a `src` directory which will contain all the files related to the software's implementation.